lweasel/piquant/docs/assessment.rst

 *"Resource usage statistic" graphs*

-In the sub-directory ``resource_usage_graphs``, a directory structure is created in exactly the same way as for "Overall statistics" graphs (see :ref:`overall-statistics-graphs` above).
-However, in this case, the graphs plotted measure resource usage statistics rather the accuracy statistics calculated over sets of transcripts or genes.
+In the sub-directory ``resource_usage_graphs``, a directory structure is created in exactly the same way as for "Overall statistics" graphs (see :ref:`above <overall-statistics-graphs>`).
+However, in this case, the graphs plotted measure resource usage statistics rather the than accuracy statistics calculated over sets of transcripts or genes.

 .. todo:: Document the plot produced for prequantification steps.